Clinical Trial Questions/Answers

 Support Unit (CTSU) makes NCI-sponsored phase III treatment trials available

-to doctors and patients in the United States and Canada .
-Doctors who are
+to doctors and patients in the United States and Canada who are affiliated

 in clinical trials through the program’s Web site, which is located at